amaranth-lang/rfcs/text/0066-simulation-time.md

 ## Guide- and reference-level explanation
 [guide-level-explanation]: #guide-level-explanation

-A new type `amaranth.sim.Period` is introduced.
+A new type `Period` is introduced.
 It is immutable, has no public constructor and is instead constructed through the following classmethods:
 - `.s(duration: numbers.Real)`
 - `.ms(duration: numbers.Real)`